• On View

 Developed in collaboration with Adeerya Johnson, Associate Curator at the Museum of Pop Culture, the Henry presents Speculative Landscapes.

-This two-part series evokes the American South and the ethos of Black science fiction as a means through which to experience the landscapes embedded within Rodney McMillian: Neighbors.
+This two-part series evokes the American South and the ethos of Black science fiction as a means of experiencing the histories and futures embedded in Rodney McMillian: Neighbors.

 Bios